basicem/medica-api/README.md

 ### Step 1: Database Creation

+This project uses a predefined set of constant names for database configuration.
+These constants can be found in the `config.js` file in the project's configuration directory.
+Two different database names were used. 'medica' was used for development and 'test_medica' was used for tests.
 Before running migrations and seeders, make sure you have created the database where you want to apply these changes.

 ### Step 2: Running Migrations